2024 Best Homeland Security, Law Enforcement & Firefighting Schools in the Far Western US Region

 If you plan on majoring in homeland security, law enforcement & firefighting, you won't be alone since the degree program is ranked #12 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual reviewed 75 schools in the Far Western US Region to determine which ones were the best for degree seekers in the field of homeland security, law enforcement & firefighting.
-Combined, these schools handed out 23,341 degrees in homeland security, law enforcement & firefighting to qualified students.
+When you put them all together, these colleges and universities awarded 23,326 degrees in homeland security, law enforcement & firefighting during the 2021-2022 academic year.

 Choosing a Great Homeland Security, Law Enforcement & Firefighting School